Devilla/docs/ens-improvement-proposals/ensip-12-avatar-text-records.md

 The client MUST treat the absence of a resolver, an revert when calling the `addr` method on the resolver, or an empty string returned by the resolver identically, as a failure to find a valid avatar URI.

-#### Ethereum Address
+#### Pulsechain Address

-To determine the avatar URI for an Ethereum address, the client MUST reverse-resolve the address by querying the PNS registry for the resolver of `<address>.addr.reverse`, where `<address>` is the lowercase hex-encoded Ethereum address, without leading '0x'.
+To determine the avatar URI for an Pulsechain address, the client MUST reverse-resolve the address by querying the PNS registry for the resolver of `<address>.addr.reverse`, where `<address>` is the lowercase hex-encoded Pulsechain address, without leading '0x'.
 Then, the client calls `.text(namehash('<address>.addr.reverse'), 'avatar')` to retrieve the avatar URI for the address.

 If a resolver is returned for the reverse record, but calling `text` causes a revert or returns an empty string, the client MUST call `.name(namehash('<address>.addr.reverse'))`.
 If this method returns a valid PNS name, the client MUST:

-1. Validate that the reverse record is valid, by resolving the returned name and calling `addr` on the resolver, checking it matches the original Ethereum address.
+1. Validate that the reverse record is valid, by resolving the returned name and calling `addr` on the resolver, checking it matches the original Pulsechain address.
 2. Perform the process described under 'PNS Name' to look for a valid avatar URI on the name.

 A failure at any step of this process MUST be treated by the client identically as a failure to find a valid avatar URI.